 Orchestration and Threat Intelligence – Engine and FuelPOSTED BY CYRILLE BADEAU

 These days we believe that “it’s not a matter of if, but when and how” we’ll be attacked.
-So, we’ve expanded our focus from prevention to include detection and response, and organizations are talking about using Security Orchestration, Automation and Response (SOAR) tools.
+So, we’ve expanded our focus from prevention to include detection and response, and organizations are talking about using Security Orchestration, Automation and Response (SOAR) platforms.

-According to Gartner’s Market Guide for Security Orchestration, Automation and Response (SOAR) Solutions, by year-end 2022, 30% of organizations with a security team larger than five people will leverage SOAR tools in their security operations, up from less than 5% in 2019.
+According to Gartner’s Market Guide for Security Orchestration, Automation and Response (SOAR) Solutions, by year-end 2022, 30% of organizations with a security team larger than five people will leverage SOAR platforms in their security operations, up from less than 5% in 2019.
 There are many factors driving demand, chief among them the shortage of skilled cybersecurity talent which is compelling most organizations to look for ways to automate routine, repeatable tasks.

 Orchestration tools, specifically playbooks, are good for automating processes that we know we always perform the same way.
 The system responds reflexively, thus reducing the need for humans in this capacity.
 Playbooks help Incident Response (IR) teams accelerate response and mitigate risk, while freeing up expert resources to focus on higher value tasks which also helps with employee retention.